 We participate in the National Resident Matching Program (NRMP) and accept applications through the Electronic Residency Application Service (ERAS).
 Six PGY-1 positions are available each year.
 For consideration, your application must include at least three letters of recommendation, your school’s Medical Student Performance Evaluation (MSPE), a personal statement, and your scores on USMLE Step 1, Step 2 CK, and Step 2 CS.

 Interviews with select applicants are held on Wednesdays and Thursdays from October through January.
 The interview day includes an overview of the program, a tour of the Olive View-UCLA medical center, and interviews with both faculty and residents.
-You will meet numerous current residents throughout your interview day and at an informal happy hour hosted by residents.
-Lunch will be provided.
+Applicants will have the opportunity to meet current residents throughout the interview day, including at lunches and at an informal happy hour.

 Applicants are welcome to return for a second look after their interview day if they would like to further explore our didactics, training sites, and daily resident schedule.
 Please contact the program coordinator or chief residents to arrange your visit.

 On occasion, PGY-2 positions are available for applicants who have completed all California licensure requirements during their PGY-1 year.
 Inquiries regarding PGY-2 positions should be made directly to the program coordinator.